 Generally, out of these, the best option to reach via train is considered the Jammu Tawi Railway station.
 From Delhi, you can board the Jammu Rajdhani or SVDK VANDEBHARAT from New Delhi Railway Station.
 From Amritsar, you can board BTI JAT EXP from Amritsar Junction.
 From Kanpur, you can take TATA JAT Exp from Kanpur Central.

 By Road.
 Being one of the three highest mountain passes in the world, Leh, Ladakh is already a very popular travel destination, especially among the bikers.
 There are mainly two popular routes to visit Leh.
 One is Srinagar – Sonmarg – Zozi La – Drass – Kargil – Mulbek – Lamayaru – Saspol – Leh.

 And the second one is Manali – Rohtang – Gramphu – Kokhsar – Keylong – Jispa – Darcha – Zingzingbar – Baralacha La – Bharatpur – Sarchu – Gata Loops – Nakee La – Lachulung La – Pang – Tanglang La – Gya – Upshi – Karu – Leh.

 Both of these routes are famous among the tourists who have an inclination towards seeking adventure.
 The Leh-Manali route is managed by the Border Roads Organization of the Indian Army.
 While taking this particular route you can consider halting at Sarchu which is a very beautiful place having some good staying options as well.

-Another important fact to note here is that all non-HP vehicles will need to obtain a permit from Manali SDM office for travelling beyond Rohtang pass.
+Another important fact to note here is that all non-HP vehicles will need to obtain a permit from the Manali SDM office for traveling beyond Rohtang pass.
 This decision was brought into effect owing to the increasing number of traffic jams on this route.